Thai Peanut Chicken

 Chicken

-- To the ¾ cup of sauce remaining in the large bowl, add ½ teaspoon Kosher salt and stir to combine.
-Add the bite-sized chicken thighs and mix until fully coated.
-Cover and marinate in the fridge for at least 1 hour or up to 12 hours.
+- Marinate chicken: Add the chicken pieces and toss until evenly coated.
+Cover and refrigerate for at least 1 hour or up to 12 hours.

-- When ready to cook, preheat the broiler.
-Place a wire rack on top of a baking sheet and arrange the marinated chicken pieces on the rack.
-Position the baking sheet on the top rack of your oven, directly under the broiler.
+- Prep pan: Preheat the broiler.
+Place a wire rack on top of a baking sheet and arrange the marinated chicken in an even layer on the rack.

 Video